 In today’s digital era, chatbots have become increasingly popular as they provide businesses with an efficient way to engage with their customers.
-However, training a chatbot to deliver accurate and relevant responses requires careful planning and implementation.
+However, training to deliver accurate and relevant responses requires careful planning and implementation.
 In this article, we will explore the process of training a chatbot, the benefits it brings, best practices, and the challenges involved.

 What is a Chatbot?

-A chatbot is a computer program designed to simulate human conversations through voice or text interactions.
+It is a computer program designed to simulate human conversations through voice or text interactions.
 It utilizes artificial intelligence (AI) and natural language processing (NLP) algorithms to understand and respond to user queries.

 Types of Chatbots